raspberrypilearning/animated-story/en/step_4.md

 ## Add a new page

-In this step, you will add a new web page and navigation bar to your website.
+In this step, you will add a new webpage and navigation bar (navbar) to your website.

 <iframe src="https://editor.raspberrypi.org/en/embed/viewer/animated-story-step4" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 ### Add a navbar

-If you have completed the [Welcome to Antarctica](https://projects.raspberrypi.org/en/projects/welcome-to-antarctica) project., you will know how to create a navbar.
+If you have completed the [Welcome to Antarctica](https://projects.raspberrypi.org/en/projects/welcome-to-antarctica) project, you will know how to create a navbar.

 --- task ---